mattermost/mattermost-developer-documentation/site/content/contribute/server/style-guide.md

 The purpose of logging is to provide observability - it enables the application communicate back to the administrator about what is happening.
 To communicate effectively logs should be meaningful and concise.
 To achieve this, log lines should conform to one of the definitions below:

-**Critical:** This represents the most urgent situations for the service to work properly and it is unable to meet even the minimum requirements.
-When a critical thing happens it is expected that the service will stop.
+**Critical:** This log-level represents the most severe situations when the service is entirely unable to continue operating.
+After emitting a _critical_ log line, it is expected that the service will terminate.

-As an example, the code block below demonstrates a critical situation where the server creation is failed.
-This error causes total failure of the service.
+For example, the code block below demonstrates a _critical_ situation where the server startup routine fails, meaning the service is unable to start and must terminate.

 ```go
 func runServer(..) {